dotnet/csharplang/proposals/first-class-span-types.md

 ------

 Any Span/ReadOnlySpan types are considered applicable for the conversion if they match by their fully-qualified name.
-If they do not match the types that are selected by the compiler's well-known type resolution logic, a compile-time error is reported.

 We also add _implicit span conversion_ to the list of standard implicit conversions ([§10.4.2](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/conversions.md#1042-standard-implicit-conversions)).
 This allows overload resolution to consider